Bldbhavani/Bioinformatics-for-Developmental-Biology/01_Introduction_to_Linux.md

 - It controls files, memory, software, and hardware.
 - Linux is one type of operating system commonly used in bioinformatics.

+---

+# 2. What is Linux?

+## Definition

+Linux is a free and open-source operating system based on the Linux Kernel.
+It is one of the most widely used operating systems in scientific research, cloud computing, and bioinformatics.

+Unline Windows and macOS, Linux allows users greater control over the system and is highly customizable.

+---

+Computer

+|

+|--- Windows
+|
+|--- macOS
+|
+|___ Linux
+       |
+       |--- Ubuntu
+       |--- Debian
+       |--- Fedora
+       |--- Red Hat
+       |___ Kali Linux

+## History

+Linux was created in **1991** by ** Linus Torvalds**, a Finnish computer science student.

+His goal was to develop a free operating system that anyone could use, modify, and improve.

+Today, Linux is maintained by a global community of developers and is widely used in universities, research institutes, and technology companies.

+---

+## What is the Linux Kernel?

+The **Kernel** is the core component of an operating system.

+It acts as a bridge between software and hardware by managing:

+- CPU
+- Memory (RAM)
+- Storage
+- Input and Output devices

+Linux is built aroudn the Linux kernel.

+---

+## Why is Linux Popular?

+Linux is widely used because it is:

+- Free
+- Open-source
+- Stable
+- Secure
+- Higly customizable
+- Efficient for large-scale computing

+These features make Linux the preferred operating system for scientific research and bioinformatics.

+---

+## Bioinformatics Perspective

+Most bioinformatics software is developed for Linux because it provides:

+- Better performance
+- Easy atomation using shell scripts
+- Access to powerful command-line tools
+- Compatibility with high-performances coputing (HPC) clusters

+Many sequencing analysis pipelines are designed specifically for Linux environments.

+---

+## Developmental Biology Connection

+As a developmental biologist, I may analyse RNA sequencing or single-cell sequencing datasets generated from embryos, stem cells, or implantation studies.

+These analyses are commonly performed on Linux systems using bioinformatics software such as FastQC, STAR, HISAT2, Samtools, and R.

+Learning Linux is therefore an essential skill for modern developmental research.

+---

+## Key Takeaways

+- Linux is an operating system.
+- It was created by Linus Torvalds in 1991.
+- Linux is based on the Linux Kernel.
+- Linux is free and open-source.
+- Most bioinformatics software is designed to run on Linux.